 Because of changes in drinking water regulations, demographics, recreation demand, and residential development adjacent to and near District watershed lands, it became increasingly important to revisit the land use policies for watershed lands.
-The District has prepared-completed their original EBWMP to update the 1970 Land Use Master Plan and to-reaffirmed the District's commitment to water quality and environmental protection.
-This EBWMP supersedes and replaces the 1970-Land Use Master Plan.
-The 1996 EBWMP was revised in 1999 to reflect new policies and approaches to water quality protection, in particular the need to address emerging contaminants.
+In 1996 the District completed the original EBWMP which updated the 1970 Land Use Master Plan and reaffirmed the District's commitment to water quality and environmental protection.
+The 1996

+EBWMP was revised in 1999 to reflect new policies and approaches on water quality protection, in particular the need to address emerging contaminants.